akondrahman/59115ASE/project/Report.md

 Becerra et al. [2] applied DE to the automated generation of a test suite that consists a set of test inputs in order to achieve 100% branch coverage.
 The authors also compared the performance empirically with _Breeder Genetic Algorithm (BGA)_, an algorithm that also has been used in real world applications such as optimizing parcel distribution and impulse filtering.
 The authors suggested that DE is sensitive to the crossover factor that they referred to as the _differential constant for mutation_.

 Rocca et al. [10] conducted a survey on use of different variants of DE in computational electromagnetics.
-They studied 70 academic papers that were published from 2000 till October 2009.
-They found that _DE/best/1/bin_ was the most used variant of DE used in the domain of computational electro magnetics.
+They studied 70 academic papers between 2000 and 2009 and found that _DE/best/1/bin_ was the most used variant of DE used in the domain of computational electromagnetics.

 Talukder et al. [12] used DE to optimize schedulers in grid computing.
 The authors studied two parameters _execution time_, and _data transmission time_ through simulation.
 The authors claimed DE performs better that the _Pareto-archived Evolutionary Strategy (PAES)_ algorithm for this particular problem.

-Liao [4] analyzed how hybrid approaches of compare to that of classical version of DE in the context of an engineering design problem.
-He analyzed two hybrid approaches: in the first hybrid approach random walk is incorporated the classical version of DE.
-Secondly, he included harmony search to the basic differential algorithm to generate the second hybrid approach.
-Liao studied 14 engineering design problems such as non-linear programming problems, manufacturing design problem, and non-linear chemical engineering problems.
+Liao [4] analyzed how two hybrid approaches of DE compare to the classical version of DE in the context of an engineering design problem.
+In the first hybrid approach, random walk is incorporated the classical version of DE.
+In the second, he included harmony search to the basic differential algorithm.
+Liao studied 14 engineering design problems including non-linear programming problems, manufacturing design problem, and non-linear chemical engineering problems.
 For all the 14 engineering design problems the two hybrid approaches outperformed the classical DE in terms of convergence rate.

-Our work focuses on implementing IPMDFC proposed by Madachy, and run an optimizer to optimize two objectives related to the mdoel.
+Our work focuses on implementing IPMDFC proposed by Madachy, and running the classical version of Differential Evolution to optimize two objectives related to the model.